gustaveroussy/sopa/docs/tutorials/cli_usage.md

     ```

 !!! note "If using Baysor"
     Baysor already counts the transcripts inside each cell to create a cell-by-gene table.
 So you'll always have this table, and there is no need to use the `--gene-column` argument.
-If you don't want to average the intensities, you will still to run `sopa aggregate tuto.zarr` before continuing.
+If you don't want to average the intensities, you will still need to run `sopa aggregate tuto.zarr` before continuing.

 ## Annotation

-Currently, we support Tangram for transcript-based annotation, and a simple scoring approach for channel-based annotation (called channel z-score).
+If desired, cell-type annotation can be run.
+Currently, we support Tangram for transcript-based annotation and a simple scoring approach for channel-based annotation (called channel z-score).

 === "Tangram annotation"
     [Tangram](https://github.com/broadinstitute/Tangram) is a transcript-based annotation that uses an annotated single-cell reference.
 Let's suppose your reference `AnnData` object is stored in a file called `adata_reference.h5ad` (preferably, keep raw counts), and the cell type is in `adata.obs["cell_type"]`.
-Then, you can annotate your spatial data as following:
+Then, you can annotate your spatial data as follows:
     ```sh
     sopa annotate tangram tuto.zarr --sc-reference-path adata_reference.h5ad --cell-type-key cell_type
     ```
 === "Channel Z-score annotation"
     For now, our fluorescence-based annotation is very simple.
-We provide a dictionnary, where a channel is associated to a population.
-Then, each cell is associate to the cell-type whose corresponding channel is the brighter (according to a certain Z-score).
-On this tutorial example, we can annotate Tumoral cells, T cells, and B cells:
+We provide a dictionary where a channel is associated with a population.
+Then, each cell is associated with the cell type whose corresponding channel is the brightest (according to a certain Z-score).
+In this tutorial example, we can annotate Tumoral cells, T cells, and B cells:
     ```sh
     sopa annotate fluorescence tuto.zarr --marker-cell-dict '{"CK": "Tumoral cell", "CD3": "T cell", "CD20": "B cell"}'
     ```
     !!! note "More complex annotation"
-        If you have a large amount of channels, it may be preferable to run clustering on your data, for instance using [`leiden` clustering](https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.leiden.html).
+        If you have a large number of channels, it may be preferable to run clustering on your data, for instance, using [`Leiden clustering](https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.leiden.html).
 Then, you can annotate each cluster manually by plotting a heatmap of all channels expressions per cluster.

 ## Pipeline report

-You can create an HTML report of the pipeline run (on the example below, we save it under `report.html`).
-It contains some quality controls about your data.
+You can optionally create an HTML report of the pipeline run (in the example below, we save it under `report.html`).
+It contains some quality controls for your data.

 ```sh
 sopa report tuto.zarr report.html
 ```

 ## Visualization (Xenium Explorer)
 The Xenium Explorer is a software developed by 10X Genomics for visualizing spatial data, and it can be downloaded freely [here](https://www.10xgenomics.com/support/software/xenium-explorer/latest).
-Sopa allows the convertion to the Xenium Explorer, whatever the type of spatial data you worked on.
+Sopa allows the conversion to the Xenium Explorer, whatever the type of spatial data you worked on.

 ```sh
 sopa explorer write tuto.zarr --gene-column genes
 ```

-If you have downloaded the Xenium Explorer, you can now open the results in the explorer: `open tuto.explorer/experiment.xenium` (if using a Unix operating system), or double click on the latter file.
+If you have downloaded the Xenium Explorer, you can now open the results in the explorer: `open tuto.explorer/experiment.xenium` (if using a Unix operating system), or double-click on the latter file.

 !!! info "Time efficiency"
-    Creating the image needed by the Xenium Explorer can be time consuming.
-Therefore, we recommend to perform one run for the image generation (below) and another to save the transcripts/boundaries/observations.
+    Creating the image needed by the Xenium Explorer can be time-consuming.
+Therefore, we recommend performing one run for the image generation (below) and another to save the transcripts/boundaries/observations.
     ```sh
     # this can be done directly after saving the raw data in a .zarr directory
     sopa explorer write tuto.zarr --mode '+i' --no-save-h5ad